 - Further reading: Factors which influence the current account

-For example, this shows the UK had a deficit of £12.56 bn for finished manufactured goods in Q2 of 2012.
-The UK is also a net importer of oil and food.
+For example, this shows the UK had a deficit of £63.32 bn for finished manufactured goods in calender year of 2015.
+The UK is also a net importer of oil, fuels, basic materials and food & beverages.

-This deficit in goods, is partly offset by a surplus in services (e.g. insurance and finance) but, it is not sufficient to overcome the trade deficit.
+This deficit in goods, is partly offset by a surplus in services (e.g. insurance, financial services and business services and finance) but, it is not sufficient to overcome the trade deficit.

-2. Financial flows.
-The UK has been able to attract sufficient financial flows, e.g. portfolio flows to finance the UK’s current account deficit.
+2. Financial account surplus.
+The UK has been able to attract sufficient credit items on the financial account financial flows, e.g. portfolio flows, investment flows to finance the UK’s current account deficit.

 3. Relatively Low Saving Rate

 The UK has had a relatively low saving rate – compared to some of our competitors.
-Though recent increases in the saving rate haven’t prevented a deterioration in the current account.
+A low saving ratio implies a relatively higher percentage of spending on consumer goods (which tend to be imported).

 To reduce a current account deficit, we need to pursue policies involving some or all of the following: